Which document is essential for ensuring that a person’s medical wishes are followed?

 Study for the Direct Care Worker Test.
 Review important topics with flashcards and multiple-choice questions, each with explanations.
 Prepare effectively for your exam!

-While the Patient Bill of Rights outlines the rights of patients within the healthcare system, it does not provide personal medical directives.
-A medical history is a record of a patient's past medical issues but does not contain current wishes regarding treatment.
-An informed consent form is a document that protects both the healthcare provider and the patient by ensuring that the patient understands the nature and risks of a proposed treatment, but it does not specifically address the patient's long-term medical wishes or decisions about care in critical situations.
+In contrast, while the Patient Bill of Rights outlines the rights of patients within healthcare settings, it does not specifically address individual medical wishes.
+A medical history provides vital information about a patient’s past health conditions and treatments but does not reflect a patient’s current preferences for treatment.
+An informed consent form is used to ensure that a patient understands the risks and benefits of a specific treatment or procedure before proceeding, but it does not encompass a broader set of medical wishes or preferences that might be expressed in advanced directives.

 Subscribe